skiaf8193992/websites/shizuku/introduction.md

 1. Provide a convenient way to use system APIs
 2. Convenient for the development of some apps that only requires adb permissions

-## Shizuku vs. "Old school" method
+## Shizuku vs. "Old school" adb shell sh /storage/emulated/0/Android/data/moe.shizuku.privileged.api/start.shmethod

 ### "Old school" method